exness/userver/scripts/docs/en/userver/roadmap_and_changelog.md

   * Reduced memory allocations while generating strings for ID in tracing::Span.
 About a 150ns speedup on average on tracing::Span construction.
   * Removed unused code and class members in Redis internals, reducing runtime memory usage and binary code size.
-  * Multiple optimizations for the gRPC logging.
-Up to 100 times faster logging in edge cases.
   * Replaced `std::unique_lock` with `std::lock_guard` where possible to simplify optimization work for the compiler.